Home - Book Preview

 “Hey, Jeff!”
 Marisa Knox replied from the breakfast nook, smiling at her oldest.

-She loved sitting by the windows overlooking their expansive back yard, taking in the scene regardless of the weather or time of year.
+She loved sitting by the windows overlooking their expansive backyard, taking in the scene regardless of the weather or time of year.
 Great Quabbin Hill dominated that view.
 She shuddered when she remembered how the towns in this picturesque valley were nearly destroyed to satisfy Boston’s growing thirst for water.

 “What do you have planned for your first weekday of vacation?” she asked.

 Jeff got himself a glass of OJ and a bowl of cereal.
-In contrast to the region’s public schools, which let out for the summer on Friday the twenty-fourth, private Thompkins School where Marisa taught Sixth Grade math, let out about a week and a half earlier.
+In contrast to the region’s public schools, which let out for the summer on Friday the twenty-fourth, private Thompkins School, where Marisa taught sixth-grade math, let out about a week and a half earlier.

-“I’m going to bike over to the Village and talk to someone at Quabbin Runners about running shoes and how to get started with a running program.
-I saw a help wanted sign in the window of Bilzarian’s Hardware so I thought I’d stop in and check that out while I’m nearby.”
+“I’m going to bike to the Village and talk to someone at Quabbin Runners about running shoes and how to get started with a running program.
+I saw a help wanted sign in the window of Bilzarian’s Hardware, so I thought I’d stop in and check that out while I’m nearby.”

 Marisa raised an eyebrow.